MicrosoftDocs/power-pages-docs/power-pages-docs/security/page-security.md

 IMAGE GOES HERE

 You can fix this error by deactivating the permissions not required for the page and keeping only one active permission for one webpage.

+### Permissions apply to child files troubleshooting

+Makers may encounter one of several difficulties when working with the **Permissions apply to child files** setting.
+Let's review these specific difficulties.

+#### Error message

+When **Permissions apply to child files** is changed so that child permission no longer inherits it from parent, makers will see the following error with invalid web roles highlighted.

+IMAGE GOES HERE

+You can use this information to adjust your permissions and resolve the error.

+#### Styles not applied after adjusting page permissions

+When selecting the **Permissions apply to child files** setting, ensure that **Permissions apply to child files** is set to **Off** for the home page of the site so that styles remain intact.

+IMAGE GOES HERE